poshjosh/automate-idea-to-social-mcp/USAGE_EXAMPLES.md

 1. Check task status with `get_task_status`
 2. Review error messages in the response
-3. Ensure platform credentials are configured
+3. Ensure credentials required by the agent are configured in your `AIDEAS_ENV_FILE`
-4. Verify content meets platform requirements (length, format, etc.)
+4. Verify content meets agent requirements (length, format, etc.)

 ### Agent Issues

 If agents are not found:

 1. Use `list_agents` to see available agents
-2. Check agent configuration files exist
+2. Check that agent configuration files exist
 3. Verify agent names are spelled correctly
-4. Ensure the project is up to date

 This comprehensive guide should help you get started with the MCP server and explore its full capabilities for automating your social media content workflow.